uber/tchannel/docs/json.md

 sent using `call res` messages, with values for `arg1`, `arg2` and `arg3` as defined in [Arguments][].

-For each `call req`, the service name (`service~1` a 1 byte length-prefixed utf-8 service name string) should be set to the TChannel service being called.
+For each `call req`, the service name should be set to the TChannel service being called.

-For each `call res`, the response code (`code:1`) must be set to `0x00` if the reponse was successful and the response code must be set to `0x01` if the response was a failure.
+For each `call res`, the response code must be set to `0` if the reponse was successful and the response code must be set to `1` if the response was a failure.

 ## Arguments